 Group Health Cooperative of Puget Sound Friday hailed as a “victory for free enterprise” a state Supreme Court ruling that King County Medical society policies toward the co-op violated the anti-monopoly law.

 The Washington Supreme Court ordered the King County Medical Society to stop boycotting Group Health Cooperative.
 Organized medicine was indicted for violating the Sherman Antitrust Act in its efforts to suppress Group Health.
 Eventually, both plans established a more collegial relationship with their private practice peers.
-One of the founding Permanente physicians, Dr. Cecil Cutting, explained:
+One of the founding Permanente physicians, Cecil Cutting, MD, explained:

 … the American Medical Association set up a committee to study provision of medicine in the country.
 They came out and examined us and gave a report that we were providing as good or better medical care as in the community.
 That sort of set them back a ways and now, we are fully accepted and I think in many times envied because of the practice, the coherence, the fundamentals of our group practice pre-payment that has tested the time and I think proved an excellent way of practicing medicine.